Artists Arnout Killian

 Always precise, though sometimes very different in style Killian’s paintings evoke an alienating atmosphere that is enhanced by the artificial lighting, by which a cinematic tension is aroused creating a narrative within the viewer.
 His striking works generate a slight disquiet which keeps us transfixed on the subject.

-Arnout Killian studied at the Rietveld Academy and the Rijksakademie and exhibited in the prestigious Stedelijk Museum Buro Amsterdam.
+Arnout Killian has exhibited extensively including in the prestigious Stedelijk Museum Buro Amsterdam.
 Recent acquisition of works by Museum More and his subsequent solo exhibition, Enter The Void, has secured his position as a master of photo realism.